frederikexd/kinematik/TEAMS.md

 # Teams Using KinematiK

-KinematiK is currently being trialled by members from 31 FSAE teams across six continents.
+KinematiK is currently being used by members from 31 FSAE teams across six continents.

 These teams use KinematiK for suspension geometry analysis, vehicle dynamics, and lap simulation as part of their active build cycles.